Mallick17/AWS/README.md

 ## AWS Global Infrastructure
 - The AWS Global Cloud Infrastructure is a secure, extensive, and reliable cloud infrastructure, offering over 200 fully featured services from data centers globally.
 Whether you need to deploy your application workloads across the globe in a single step or you want to build and deploy specific applications closer to your end users with single-digit millisecond latency, AWS provides you the cloud infrastructure where and when you need it.

+### AWS Global Infrastructure Components
 - Amazon Web Services (AWS) operates in a globally distributed cloud infrastructure to provide high availability, low latency, and fault tolerance.
 This infrastructure is built upon Regions, Availability Zones (AZs), Local Zones, Wavelength Zones, and Edge Locations.

+1. **AWS Regions**
+- An AWS Region is a geographically isolated area that contains multiple Availability Zones (AZs).
+Each AWS Region operates independently and has low-latency connectivity to other Regions.
 - Each AWS Region consists of:
   - Multiple Availability Zones (AZs)
-  - Local Zones
-  - Wavelength Zones
   - Regional Edge Caches
   - Direct Connect Locations

-### AWS Global Infrastructure Components
-1. **AWS Regions**
 2. **Availability Zones (AZs)**
+- An Availability Zone (AZ) is a physically separate data center within a Region.
+Each AZ has:
+  - Independent power, cooling, and networking
+  - Low-latency connectivity to other AZs in the same Region
+  - Automatic failover and redundancy

 3. **Local Zones**

 4. **Wavelength Zones**

 5. **Edge Locations**